elbruno/Ollama-CSharp-Playground/README.md

 ## How to run a sample

 1. Open a terminal and navigate to the desired project.
-In example, let's run `LabsPhi301`.
+In example, let's run `Sample02`, the console chat.
     ```bash
     cd .\src\Sample02\
     ```